shaikmunna-data/sql-data-analytics-project/README.md

 Hi, I'm **Shaik Munna**.
 I am developing strong skills in Data Analytics, with a focus on SQL, data cleaning, and building structured analytical datasets.
 I am committed to improving my analytical abilities and working on projects that turn data into clear, meaningful insights.

+## 📌 Credits & Special Thanks

+I would like to sincerely thank **Baraa Khatib Salkini** ([DataWithBaraa](https://github.com/DataWithBaraa)), Senior Data Engineer (17+ years of experience, ex-Mercedes Benz)

+His content and mentorship have been invaluable in shaping these projects.